Xyce/Xyce/INSTALL.md

 covers the more traditional method.
 For either method, a certain minimal set of dependencies are required, which is covered first.

+Note that the install/uninstall commands may require the use of `sudo` on Unix-like systems.

 If many flags are being given to CMake on the command line (for Trilinos or Xyce), you might want to create a configuration script.
 See the [Configuration Scripts](#configuration-scripts) section for more detail.